 From Lisbon.
-If you rented car and dropped it off at the airport, you can catch the metro to the Oriente station (it’s only 3 stops on the red line: maps of the metro here.)
+If you rented car and dropped it off at the airport, you can catch the metro to the Oriente station (it’s only 3 stops on the red line: see the metro map).
 And then catch the train to Porto (with a transfer at Campanha to get to Sao Bento).

 The train from Lisbon to Porto: 3 hours.

 You can always book your train tickets (and check out schedules) in advance too!

 If you flew to Faro (or took a train or bus), you can also fly to Porto to cut this travel day down!
 You may be able to find some budget airlines and flights to hop around Portugal on.
 Just be sure to read through what you have to do very closely!
 Some airlines like Ryanair are very particular.

 And you’ll need to get from Lagos to Faro by either shuttle or taxi or train.
 See the How To Get To Lagos section for my recommendations here.

 Clérigos Vinhos e Petiscos was just what we needed.
 Quick.
 Delicious.
 And on our way to the train station.

 Restaurante Flor dos Congregados was hard to find.
 Tucked down a small alley with black and white cobblestones, it seemed unobtrusive.
 But here you’ll find amazing staff who will read you the menu if you don’t speak Portuguese.
 And, of course, great food.
 Their main lunch special?
 For €7 I got a great sandwich and a bottle of champagne.
 A bottle!!!

 Mercearia Das Flores was a quick stop.
 After drinking a fair amount of port, we needed some food.
 And I was intrigued by the idea of sardines on toast.
 The verdict?
 Actually quite delicious.